-Cash advances are reserved for grad students traveling internationally who don't want to carry a large amount on their own credit cards for lodging, local transportation, etc. and then wait for Rice to reimburse once they return.
-So if students allow enough time for the process, they can request through Connie Myrick a cash advance and use those funds to pay for lodging, local transportation, etc. when traveling internationally.
-Connie needs 3-4 weeks to process a cash advance request.
-Please complete the Cash Advance Request form; email it to Connie Myrick at connie.myrick@rice.edu and Denise Torres at dtorres@rice.edu.
-Only one open cash advance is allowed at a time.
-Within one week of returning from your international travel, you will need to reconcile your Cash Advance.
+Cash advances are reserved for grad students traveling internationally who don't want to carry a large amount on their own credit cards for lodging, meals, local transportation, etc. and then wait for Rice to reimburse once they return.
+If students allow enough time for the process, they can request through BiosPurch a cash advance and use those funds to pay for lodging, local transportation, etc. when traveling internationally.
+BiosPurch needs 3-4 weeks to process a cash advance request.
+Please complete the Cash Advance Request form; email it to BiosPurch at biospurch@rice.edu, and copy Denise Torres at dtorres@rice.edu.
+You will need to reconcile your Cash Advance once you return by submitting the Expense Summary template for clearing Cash Advances spreadsheet.
 Please keep individual itemized receipts for your expenses that will be used to clear the open Cash Advance.